-Loans due from the parent undertaking at 31 December 2020 of £9 million fall due within one year (2019: £13 million within one year) and £1,562 million fall due beyond one year (2019: £1,562 million beyond year).
-These loans are unsecured and reprice within one year as they bear interest at floating rates based on a recognised benchmark rate which is due to be reformed and replaced in the near future.
-The London InterBank Interest Rate ("LIBOR") is unlikely to be offered after the end of 2021.
-The is subject to standard lending agreements within the BAT Group which are scheduled to be revised during 2021 to take account of global benchmark interest rate reform.
-The interest rate to be applied in future will be in accordance with the changes to the BAT Group's intercompany lending agreements, and the Company will apply the relevant Amendments to IFRS 9 Financial Instruments at that time.
-The Company does not believe that it would be materially adversely affected by these changes.
+Loans due from the parent undertaking of $\pounds 1,572$ million fall due within one year (2020: $\pounds 9$ million within one year) and $\pounds nil$ fall due beyond one year (2020: $\pounds 1,562$ million beyond year).
+These loans are unsecured and reprice within one year as they bear interest at floating rates based on the London InterBank Interest Rate ("LIBOR") which ceased to exist after the year end date.
+These loans will mature before the next reset date without any further LIBOR reset required.
+The interest rate to be applied in future will be in accordance with the BAT Group's intercompany lending agreements.
 These loans are in sterling.

-Loans due from Parent undertaking are measured at amortised cost and net of expected credit losses of £8 million (2019: £9 million) as explained in accounting policies in note 1.
+Loans due from the parent undertaking are measured at amortised cost and net of expected credit losses of $\pounds 8$ million (2020: $\pounds 8$ million) as explained in accounting policies in note 1.

-Loans due from the parent undertaking include £9 million of interest receivable at 31 December 2020 (2019: £13 million).
+Loans due from the parent undertaking include £8 million of interest receivable at 31 December 2021 (2020: £9 million).

 There is no material difference between the book value and fair value for loans due from the parent undertaking as determined using discounted cash flow analysis.